JaRoD41/JaRoD41/README.md

   </a>
 </p>

-- 🔭 I’m currently working on optimizing and migrating an SQL Server DB 🤘🏻
+- 🔭 I’m currently working on optimizing, migrating an SQL Server DB and creating a PHP Rest API and a React SaaS 🤘🏻

 ---